"Survival Guide for 'Switching' from Windows to Mac"

 - Open Shottr settings

-- Go to the Hotkeys tab and press the "Open System Settings" button
+- Navigate to the Hotkeys tab and press the "Open System Settings" button

-- Uncheck all boxes since we'll be overriding existing behavior
+- Uncheck all options as we'll override the existing behavior

 - Return to settings and set hotkeys to